cypher139/ch/dev/LocalPackages/cmdrepeat/readMe.txt

-chHelperz adds back the lost /repeat command!
+cmdrepeat adds back the lost /repeat command!
 Type /repeat to re-run the last command you used.

 Also included:
 - Broadcast the command used to the console, complete with color coding showing CH aliases or server commands.